 My family LOVES tacos.
-I once made slow cooker carnitas on Sunday night and we ate tacos for dinner for the WHOLE WEEK.
+I once made Slow Cooker Carnitas on Sunday night and we ate tacos for dinner for the WHOLE WEEK.
 (And lunches too, if I’m being honest!)

-The only downside to tacos is that we sometimes get tired of carnitas or the best ground beef taco meat or all purpose slow cooker shredded chicken.
+The only downside to tacos is that we sometimes get tired of carnitas or The Best Ground Beef Taco Meat or All Purpose Slow Cooker Shredded Chicken.

-That’s why we’re talking about Korean beef bowls.
+That’s when I make Korean beef bowls.

-- Family likes it?
+- The family likes it?
 Check.

 - Beyond delicious?
 Check.